1. Interactive Brokers - Best trading platform in Singapore

 $0 |

-Saxo is a highly-trusted multi-asset broker, regulated by the MAS.
+Saxo is a highly trusted multi-asset broker regulated by the MAS.
 With over $100 billion in client assets, Saxo stands out for its extensive market access, advanced trading platforms, and comprehensive research offerings.

+Mobile trading: Saxo's platforms, SaxoTraderGO and SaxoTraderPRO, deliver consistent trading experiences across devices.
+SaxoTraderGO is a user-friendly, web-based platform suitable for traders of all experience levels, providing advanced charting tools, real-time market data, and comprehensive research features.
 For professional and high-volume traders, SaxoTraderPRO offers more advanced, customizable desktop features with multi-screen support and sophisticated trading tools.
-Both platforms have mobile apps that mirror the desktop experience, allowing you to manage your portfolios and execute trades on the go.
+Both platforms have mobile apps that mirror the desktop experience, allowing you to manage your portfolio and execute trades on the go.

 Visit my full review of Saxo on ForexBrokers.com to learn how it opens the door to Singapore and global markets.

-Company |
+| Company |

 Overall |